-Judge Orders L.A.
-Times To Change Article About Detective With Ties To Organized Crime
+Judge Orders ‘L.A.
+Times’ To Change Article About Detective With Ties To Organized Crime

 “Typically, courts take into account if information was already published.
 Where it is no longer secret, the point of the restraining order is mooted.
 To order a publication to claw it back doesn’t even serve the interest that may be intended.”

 According to legal precedents cited at Reason, provided with assistance from Prof. Daniel Mitchell, the L.A.
-Times does have legal, federally set precedent, to fall back on should they go forward with an appeal.
-Several decisions, even from the 9th District, have upheld the right to print information intended to be private, if the government releases it accidentally.
+Times does have legal, federally set precedent to fall back on should they go forward with an appeal.
+Several decisions, even from the 9th District, have upheld the right to print information intended to be private if the government releases it accidentally.
 They cite it as being an ethical debate, but legally okay.
 They also pointed out that in cases where information was illegally obtained or coerced, which is not the case with the L.A.
 Times, things would be different.